Ferriit/OwO-lang/owo_spec.md

 ## Arithmetic, Comparisons and Logical stuff:
 - +, -, \*, /, >>, <<, |, &, !, ||, &&, ==, !=, <=, >=, < and > work the exact same as in C
 - ++, --, +=, -=, \*= and /= also work the exact same as in C

+## Including / Importing:
+- To include a C header file from PATH you can do `imp <header_name.h>`.
+If you want to include from local path or absolute path you can do `imp "header_name.h"`
+- To include an OwOVM library file from PATH you can do `imp <library_name.owol>`.
+If you want to include by local or absolute path you can do `imp "library_name.owol"`
+- To include another OwO script from PATH you can do `imp <script_name.owo>`.
+If you want to include by local or absolute path you can do `imp "script_name.owo"`